|Nutritional Guidelines (per serving)|

-These basic pancakes are perfect for a weekend morning or holiday breakfast, along with sausages or bacon and your favorite toppings.
+These basic pancakes are perfect for a weekend morning or holiday breakfast.
+Just pair with sausages or bacon and your favorite toppings for a well-rounded meal.
 The recipe is a tried-and-true favorite.
-Make a double batch and freeze them for breakfasts throughout the week!
+You can even make a double batch and freeze them for breakfasts throughout the week!

 Serve these pancakes with plenty of butter and maple syrup, or use your own favorite syrup or fruits on them.